Your email list is the life and blood of your business.

 3. Host a giveaway

-If you want to build your email list, then you have to offer some incentives.
+If you want to build your free email list, then you have to offer some incentives.
 And this is where giveaways come into the place.

 Hosting giveaways is a great way to funnel and segment interested leads and prospective customers.
 This is a good way to attract people who are interested in your offering and weed out disinterested people, which allows for increased specificity and better utilization of time and resources.